thingsboard/thingsboard.github.io/_includes/docs/reference/python-client-sdk.md

 ```
 #### Respond to server RPC call

-If you want to send response for some RPC request, you can use the logic like in the code below.
+If you want to send a response for some RPC request, you can use the logic like in the code below.
-The following example will connect to the ThingsBoard local instance and wait for RPC request.
+The following example connects to the ThingsBoard local instance and waits for RPC request.
-When RPC request will be received, client will send response to ThingsBoard with data from machine with client for device with name "Test Device A1".
+When RPC request is received, the client will send the response to ThingsBoard with data from machine with client for device with the name **Test Device A1**.

 ```python
 from psutil import cpu_percent, virtual_memory
 from time import sleep